simon-brooke/the-great-game/doc/on-dying.md

 So who are the non-enemies?
 It depends on context.
 If you have a party, and some of that party survived the fight, it's your party.
 Otherwise, if you're in a populated place, it's locals.
 If it's on a road or other route, it's passing merchants.
 If you're in the wilderness, a hunting party.
 It's a bunch of non-hostiles who might reasonably be expected to be around: that's what matters.
 It's about not breaking immersion.

 Obviously losing a fight must have weight, it must have meaning, it must have in-game consequences; otherwise it is meaningless.

+## Injury

+Similarly to death, injury must have meaning.
+Any injury takes time to recover from.
+It takes a certain amount of time if you're able to rest somewhere safe, and considerably longer if you're not.
+If you fight while injured, you'll have less strength, less stramina, and probably also less agility.
+Depending where you're injured, there will be certain things you cannot do.
+If you fight while injured, also, your recovery time will be extended, even if you take no further injury.

+Some serious injuries will lead to permanent scarring, and permanent loss of agility; you'll be just slightly slower in fights.